 The pattern will repeat itself over and over no matter what note you start on and each note is one fret apart.

 Pick a note—any note.
 Let’s say you play the note on the third fret of the low E string.
-According to the chart, that’s a G. So what would the note on the sixth fret be?
+According to the chart we just looked at, that’s a G. So what would the note on the sixth fret be?
 If you know the chromatic scale, you’ll know that three notes up from a G is an A#/Bb.

-An ‘octave’ is a note that has the same letter name as another note, but the difference is that the pitch is higher (or lower, depending on where you start).
-For example, play and open D string.
+Let’s look at an example.
+Play an open D string.
 Now play the note on the twelfth fret of the D string.
 Looking at our fretboard diagram, you’ll see that both of them are D notes—it’s just that the one on the twelfth fret has a higher pitch.

-Take a look at the charts below – they show exactly where you can find octave notes all across the fretboard:
+Take a look at the charts below.
+They show exactly where you can find octave notes all across the fretboard:

 Why?
 Because many of the chords that you will play (particularly barre chords) have their root note on one of those two strings.
 Once you have it firmly in your head that, for example, the note on the eighth fret of the low E string is a C note, you’ll know where to play the right fingering for a C chord.
-The same is true for the note on the third fret of the A string—that’s a C note too, in case you were wondering!
+The same is true for the note on the third fret of the A string—that’s a C note too, in case you were wondering.

 The best tip we can give overall is to not let yourself get overwhelmed.
 Take your time, don’t rush things and make sure that you really understand a concept or a particular pattern before you move on to something bigger.

-Learning the notes on the fretboard is the key to playing at a higher skill level.
+Learning the notes on the guitar fretboard is the key to playing at a higher skill level.
 Any effort you put into it will be time well-spent and your playing will do nothing but get better and better as your knowledge grows.